adlumal/GoalChain/README.md

 `keep_messages=True` means the `order_cancel_goal` will receive the full history of the conversation with `product_order_goal`, otherwise it will be wiped.
 Again, sometimes a wipe of the conversation history may be desired, such as when simulating different AI personalities.

-Let's also consider the possiblity of a really undecisive customer.
+Let's also consider the possibility of a really undecisive customer.
 We should also give them the option to "cancel the cancellation".

 ```py
 order_cancel_goal.connect(goal=product_order_goal,